netwk-pro/netwk-pro-legal/PRIVACY.md

 - **With Service Providers**: We may share information with trusted third-party vendors who assist in our business operations, such as payment processing, analytics, and customer support.

-- **Legal Compliance**: We may disclose information if required by law, subpoena, or government request, including to comply with **A.R.S.
-Title 13** and applicable provisions of **Title 18 of the U.S.C.**.
+- **Legal Compliance**: We may disclose information if required by law, subpoena, or government request, including to comply with applicable provisions of **Title 13 of the A.R.S.** and **Title 18 of the U.S.C.**.

 - **Business Transfers**: If our company undergoes a merger, acquisition, or sale of assets, we will make every reasonable effort to prevent the sharing of personal information.
 If a transfer of data is unavoidable, we will take all necessary steps to ensure continued protection and compliance with our privacy commitments.